Johnny-Connor/UsefulCsFeatures/README.md

 # About it

-I found a very cool playlist on Code Monkey's YouTube channel which showed me that C# actually had some pretty useful features to help people write cleaner code.
+I found a very cool playlist on Code Monkey's YouTube channel which shows that C# actually has some pretty useful features to help people write cleaner code.

 His lessons helped me so much that I decided to make another tutorial project, this time explaining in detail everything I learned from his advanced C# videos.
 This way, if I happen to forget something about them, I will quickly remind it by revisiting this project.